 - It is unlawful to serve yourself at a gas service station in New Jersey.
 When you go to get gas, be sure to wait for the attendant to arrive to avoid any problems.

 Change your address online.
 To make your move from California to New Jersey easier, consider changing your address online.
-It is easy to do, inexpensive, and will ensure that your mail arrives to your new home with you.
+It is easy to do, inexpensive, and will ensure that your mail arrives at your new home with you.

 Cities and Metro Areas

 There are numerous cities and towns to choose from when moving to New Jersey.
 North Arlington was included in TIME’s Money Magazine Best Places to Live in America 2017, checking in at No. 8.
-White Meadow Lake is easily one of the most picturesque places in the Garden State, and it really does have meadows AND lake.
-Princeton’s location is almost exactly between New York and Philadelphia, making it a perfect for anyone making frequent trips to either or both cities.
+White Meadow Lake is easily one of the most picturesque places in the Garden State, and it really does have meadows AND a lake.
+Princeton’s location is almost exactly between New York and Philadelphia, making it perfect for anyone making frequent trips to either or both cities.
 Oradell is a highly affluent small town where median home value hovers upwards of half a million bucks and a large majority of its residents are well educated.